YOGA POSTURES

 • Practising yoga Asanas would help to maintain the energy meridians of our body open and in natural conditions.

-• Yoga poses are curative in certain pains like back pain and pain in hip joints.
+• Yoga poses are curative for certain pains, like back pain and pain in the hip joints.
 Regular practice of yoga helps to lose weight.

-• Yoga is very much helpful in keeping our nervous system operating naturally and peacefully.
-The regular practising of Yoga Asana would render our body and mind fairly in a balanced state.
+• Yoga is very helpful in keeping our nervous system operating naturally and peacefully.
+The regular practice of Yoga Asana would render our body and mind fairly balanced state.

-• Many Asanas and breathing techniques are devised to help the flow of blood in our body and curing the weakness of the heart.
-In addition to helping the functioning of our heart, Yoga postures increase metabolism and gift us with more energy.
+• Many Asanas and breathing techniques are devised to help the flow of blood in our body and cure the weakness of the heart.
+In addition to helping the functioning of our heart, Yoga postures increase metabolism and give us more energy.

-• Yoga system, theories and practice, can help us in curing or healing what has gone wrong in our body due to faulty style of living.
-Yoga is a healing system of health care that is based on a concept of the "whole" person as one.
+• Yoga system, theories and practice can help us in curing or healing what has gone wrong in our body due to a faulty style of living.
+Yoga is a healing system of health care that is based on the concept of the "whole" person as one.
 It is based on a scientific concept that the human body, mind, spirit, and emotions can remain in balance by regular practice of Yoga.

 No comments: